Dr Jessica Sammut

 Back pain only affects men

-Shocking that some people think this, but alas, back pain affects men and women equally.
+Shockingly, some people think this, but alas, back pain affects men and women equally.

-I will not get back pain as I have a low impact lifestyle
+I will not get back pain as I have a low-impact lifestyle

 Back pain is part of the ageing process

 It is true that as we age we become more prone to certain types of back pain.
 However, with all the treatment options available today, back pain does not have to be part of the ageing process.
-Working with the Whole Health Osteopathy, we will endeavour to establish the type of treatment right for you.
+Working with Whole Health Osteopathy, we will endeavour to establish the type of treatment right for you.

 If I get back pain once I will always suffer from it